 Overview Videos of IFS

 These short videos provide an overview of Internal Family Systems therapy – ‘What is IFS’ (2 mins) and ‘Finding Your Parts (9 mins):

 IFS and Brainspotting

 Internal Family Systems therapy and Brainspotting therapy are both non-pathologizing approaches that allow the clients to lead the process of healing themselves, with the therapist providing necessary support along this journey.
-Partspotting, an advanced Brainspotting technique, allows the therapist to engage gently and safely with client’s parts by helping the client connect their focused gaze with the internal sensation representing the part.
+Dr. David Grand, who discovered Brainspotting, once said that all of Brainspotting was Parts Work.
+Partspotting, an advanced Brainspotting technique, allows the therapist to engage gently and safely with client’s inner Parts by helping the client connect their focused gaze with the internal sensation representing the Part.
 In Brainspotting, where we look affects how we feel.
-By working with the client and identifying the Brainspot for the part, we enable the brain to process the experiences held there in a calm and grounded way that leads to systemic healing.
+By helping the client identify the Brainspot for the Part and connect with it, we enable the brain to process past experiences in a gentle and calm way that leads to systemic healing.